andreicap/housing-ml/README.md

 There are 2 approaches tried: regression and time series forecasting.

-> run `mlflow ui` in the terminal to see the history of model comparisons and runs

 ### Regression
 The regression predictor is meant to be used inline to predict the price of an estate, e.g. by an user introducing the required parameters (space size, type of buidling etc.)